Anterior Shoulder Dislocation – Advice regarding healing and recovery

 Patient Experience

-• Reference Number: HEY-1275/2022
+• Reference Number: HEY1275/2025

 • Departments: Orthopaedics, Physiotherapy

-• Last Updated: 1 May 2022
+• Last Updated: 30 June 2025

 Introduction

-What is an anterior shoulder dislocation?
+What is an Anterior Shoulder Dislocation?

 The shoulder is a ball and socket joint, which can be injured during a dislocation.
 The ball of the shoulder joint is made up of your upper arm bone (humerus), and a socket attached onto the shoulder blade (scapula).
-A dislocation occurs when the ball of the joint excessively moves forward out of the the socket.
+A dislocation occurs when the ball of the joint excessively moves forward out of the socket.

 Anterior shoulder dislocations mainly occur due to traumatic events, forcing the arm bone forward.
 It usually occurs when people fall with an arm out to the side or falling onto an outstretched hand.
+It takes approximately 6 weeks for the soft tissues to heal following this type of injury.

-How should it be treated?
+How should it be treated

 During your attendance at the Emergency Department your shoulder will have been relocated (put back into joint).
 At your Virtual Fracture Clinic appointment an orthopaedic consultant will have viewed your x-rays and confirmed the shoulder is well reduced, meaning it is back in joint.